Lumut, Brunei

+Etymology

+The name Kampong Lumut is derived from a species of plant called lumut (moss) that thrives all over the village, especially in Kuala Sungai (now Sungai Lumut), prior to the construction of the Brunei LNG (BLNG) plant, according to sources obtained from the Heritage Magazine, which the Brunei History Centre published in September–December 2014 (the location in question is now the location of the BLNG Company building).
+Moss, also known as a bryophyte, is a kind of tiny, soft plant that grows in wet or shaded regions, and can range in size from one to ten centimetres.
+At that time, villagers made kapok from moss plants to use as pillows and beds.
+The residents gave the village the appellation Kampong Lumut as this plant grabbed not only the interest of the villagers, but also those from beyond the region.

 History

-Archaeological evidence found in Lumut suggests that human activity had existed in the area as early as the fourteenth century; Chinese and Siamese potteries dateable to the time corresponding to the Ming Dynasty (1368-1644) had been unearthed in the vicinity of the Lumut River.
+Archaeological evidence found in Lumut suggests that human activity had existed in the area as early as the 14th century; Chinese and Siamese potteries dateable to the time corresponding to the Ming dynasty had been unearthed in the vicinity of the Lumut River.
 However, the characteristics of the evidence suggests that the site was for burial rather than residential purpose.

+In the 1980s, the number of people began to increase with the migration of people who had retired from government and private services, and chose to build houses and then reside in Lumut.
+At the same time, public facilities began to be built and improved such as roads, schools, post offices for the convenience and well-being of the population.

 Administration

-For subdivision purposes the area is divided into two villages, namely Kampong Lumut I ("one") and Kampong Lumut II ("two"), where each is overseen by a village head (ketua kampung).
+For sub-division purposes, the area is divided into two villages, namely Kampong Lumut I ('one') and Kampong Lumut II ('two'), where each is overseen by a village head (ketua kampung).
 The village head of Kampong Lumut I oversees the following census villages:

 Meanwhile, the village head of Kampong Lumut II oversees the following census villages:

 Kampong Lumut I and Kampong Lumut II, including the constituent census villages, are among the village subdivisions under Mukim Liang.

+Demography

+As of 2018, there are 3,521 Bruneian Malays, 593 Chinese, 339 Ibans, and other races represented among Kampong Lumut I's inhabitants.
+Kampung Lumut II has a total population of 5,112 consisting of 2,315 males and 2,797 females.
+Some religious beliefs and customs are followed by residents in the village such as Islam, Christianity, Buddhism, and those who are not religious, and most of them work with the government and private sector and some are self-employed such as business, farming, and fishing.